Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 What is 2-Factor Authentication?

 Two-factor authentication (2FA) is a security measure that requires a user to provide two forms of identification to enter a system or service.
-It combines two different factors of authentication together to prevent an attacker from getting hold of an account or resource.
+It combines two different factors of authentication to prevent an attacker from getting hold of an account or resource.

 The first factor is typically something the user knows, such as a password, and the second factor is something the user has, such as a token or an app on their mobile device.

 Online services, financial, healthcare, and other sensitive applications widely use 2FA, where security is paramount.
 The goal of 2FA is to ensure that only authorized users can use an account or a resource and to prevent fraud, hacking, or any other security breaches.
-By adding an extra layer of security, 2FA makes it much harder for attackers to gain unauthorized access.

 Situations where a higher level of security is needed commonly use 2FA.
 The financial services sector, online banking and payment systems, and other sensitive applications such as email, social media, and cloud storage often use them.